Icarus-afk/Cartographer/docs/troubleshooting.md

 1. Check the database path: `cartographer --db /path/to/db ask "symbol"`
 2. Make sure the repository was indexed: `cartographer summarize`
 3. Try a partial match: `cartographer ask "part_of_name"`
-4. Check the file was parsed: look at the indexing output
+4. Check the file was parsed by looking at the indexing output

 ### Semantic search returns no results